TheNotary/ruby-gems/body.md

 gem 'kewl_crypto', path: "#{`pwd`.chomp}/kewl_crypto"
 ```

+###### Cut Old Logic from Rails App

-Now lets cut out that model... and everything should just work since rails automatically requires all the Gems in our gemfile upon server boot.
+Now lets cut out that model... and everything should just work since rails automatically requires all the Gems in our Gemfile upon server boot.

-Manuall test...
+###### A Manual Test Indicates it Worked!

 That's great!
 Notice that if we make changes to the gem, we need to reboot the server before they'll impact the rails app.